djfergus/qmk_firmware/keyboards/macropad_artiomsu/readme.md

 2. The firmware sends left mouse clicks all the time until auto clicking is disabled regradless if the mouse key is pressed.

 There is also a gaming layer thrown in just for fun.

+And lastly there is an extras layer for keybindings for obs.

+To see all the layers in this layout scroll down to the [Minimised Layout Layers](#minimised-layout-layers) section

 # Compile and flash
 You will need to short pins 2 and 3 on the pro micro to enter flashing mode.